The report was previously updated in March 2020.

 Content of international protection

-Housing: More people are awaiting housing once they obtained an international protection status.
-On 6 January 2020, there were 5,385 beneficiaries of international protection residing in COA reception centres and awaiting housing, compared to 4,543 at 25 February 2019.
+- Housing: More people are awaiting housing once they obtained an international protection status.
+On 4 January 2021 there were 8,398 refugees with a permit residing in COA reception centres, compared to 5,385 at 6 January 2020.

 CJEU, Case C-181/16, Sadikou Gnandi vs Belgium, 19 June 2018.